0xAX/asm/content/asm_2.md

 jmp .label
 ```

 Often the unconditional jumps are used to simulate a loop.
 For example we have label and some code after it.
 This code executes anything, than we have condition and jump to the start of this code if condition is not successfully.
-The Loops will be covered in next parts.
+The loops will be covered in next parts.

 ### Program example